- Activity Level: moderate

 Old English Sheepdog Breed Profile

 These dogs bond especially intensely with their families, often experiencing acute separation anxiety with prolonged absences.
 Although they will be protective of their family, the Old English Sheepdog is no real watchdog.
-They are not known to be irritable or aggressive.
+They are not known to be irritable or aggressive and are more interested in making friends.
 And, despite their hard working lineage, OE Sheepdogs can be couch potatoes.
 Only poorly bred or abused OE Sheepdogs have been observed to have displeasing personalities.

 The Old English Sheepdog is a surprisingly adaptable creature.
 They are comfortable indoors and make a very good house pet.
 Their first priority is being with their human family.
 However, like most dogs – especially the larger breeds – they need exercise at least once or twice per day.
 They won’t do well alone in a backyard.